open-component-model/ocm/examples/lib/README.md

 The context then provides all the methods required to access elements managed in the dedicated area.

-## Contexts

-A context object is the entry point for using a dedicated functional areas.
-It bundles all settings and extensions point implementations for this area.

-Therefore, it provides a root object of the type `Context`.
-This context object then provides methods to
-- set configurations and to
-- get access to elements belonging to this area.

-There might be any number of such context objects at the same time and with different settings.
-Context objects are typically intended to have a short lifetime (for example to execute a dedicated request) and can be garbage collected afterwards.

-The basic elements of most context types are *Specifications* and *Repositories*.
-A specification object provides serializable attributes used to describe dedicated elements in the functional area.
-Specifications are typed.
-There might be different types (with different attribute sets) used to describe instances provided by different implementations.
-The root element below the context object is typically a *Repository* object, which provides access to elements hosted by this repository.

-The context itself manages all the specification and element types and provides an entry point to deserialize specifications and to gain access to described effective root elements.

-For example, the OCI context manages repository specifications and types used to describe instances of various types of repositories hosting OCI Artifacts (one such specification/repository type is an *OCI Registry*, another one the docker daemon and a third one a filesystem representation for storing OCI artifacts).
-The repository object provided for a repository specification then provides access to namespaces (in OCI speak *OCI repositories*), which again provide access to OCI artifacts (versions): manifests and indices.

-More complex contexts (especially the OCM context) may offer access to a more complex object ecosystem, for more kinds of specifications and object types.

-All functional areas supported by contexts can be found as sub packages of `github.com/open-component-model/ocm/pkg/contexts`.
-The following context types are provided:

-- `config`: configuration management of all parts of the OCM library.
-- `credentials`: credential management
-- `oci`: working with OCI registries
-- `ocm`: working withOCM repositories
-- `clictx`: command line interface
-- `datacontext`: base context functionality used for all kinds of contexts.

-To just use the library without special configuration the standard settings will be available by accessing the default context for the area of question.
-Alternatively, context instances with specialized configurations can be orchestrated by context builders.

-A context package contains the typical user API for the functional area.
-Elements required to provide own extension point implementations (for example new specification and repository types) can be found in the `cpi`(Context Progamming Interface) sub-package.
-Internal implementation utilities are located in the `internal` sub package.
-It is not intended to be used outside the context package.

 ## Working with OCM repositories